How to Bake a Pie Like a Pro

 For a lot of new bakers, transferring a piecrust to the pie plate without tearing, stretching, or breaking it can be a little tricky.
 But if you follow these instructions, it'll go just fine:

 - On a floured surface, use a floured rolling pin to roll out the dough from center to edge.
 Using light, even strokes with the rolling pin, form a 12-inch circle with an even thickness.

 - Wrap the piecrust around the rolling pin to transfer to the pie plate.

 - Holding the rolling pin over the pie plate, unroll the piecrust starting at one side of the pie plate.

 - Ease the piecrust into the pie plate without stretching it.

-- Lightly press the piecrust into the bottom and side of the pie plate.
+- Lightly press the piecrust into the bottom and up the sides of the pie plate.